First Steps

 Styling using cascade

-Here’s an example of how you can style a button using cascade in Vanilla CSS:
+Here’s an example of how you can style a button element using the cascade:

 Styling using Yumma CSS